Skip to main content

 4. In the Key Browser, set the Show Calculations property to true.

 5. Next, add some data keys to the cells in the CrossTab Table component.
-From the Key Browser, drag the '@Equipment@' to the top cell, '@Site@' to the leftmost cell, and '@count@' to the remaining cell.
-This will show the downtime count of each piece of equipment by site.
+From the Key Browser, drag '@Equipment@' to the top cell, '@Site@' to the leftmost cell, and '@count@' to the remaining cell.
+This will show the amount each piece of equipment experienced downtime by site.

 6. Switch to the Preview panel and your CrossTab Table will display the results.